robahall/robahall.github.io/_posts/2018-2-19-Build-model-and-check.md

 ![Plot predicted vs. resiudals](/images/Build-model-and-check/predictedGrowthVsResiduals.png){:class="img-responsive"}

-So with this chart we can now scan the data and see if we have constant variance.
-We see that there is some differences in variance.
-With our balanced designed (same number of samples per treatment) this does not cause a large effect on our F test.
+So with this chart we see that there are some differences in variance.
+With our balanced designed (same number of samples per treatment) this does not cause a large effect on our F-test.
-With the last few tests showing some deviations from normality and a deviation from homogeneous variance it stresses the importance of having a balanced experiment and how having a balanced experiment helps minimize deviations so we can accurately interpret the experiment.
+An important point here is that the last few tests showed some deviations from normality and a deviation from homogeneous variance.
+We were able to continue with our test because of our balanced experiment.
+Having a balanced experiment helps minimize deviations so we can accurately interpret the experiment.

 # Check for outliers

-Looking at our data in the predicted versus our residual chart we see some large deviations from set to set.
+Looking at our data in the predicted vs. residual chart we see some large deviations from set to set.
 Lets check and see if they are outliers.
 A simple check is by checking the standardized residuals:

-$$ d_{ij} = \frac{e_ij}{\sqrt{MSE}} $$
+$$ d_{ij} = \frac{e_{ij}}{\sqrt{MSE}} $$

-where $$e_ij$$ is our residual, $$MSE$$ is our mean squared error calculated previously.
+where $$e_{ij}$$ is our residual, and $$MSE$$ is our mean squared error calculated previously.
 This equation normalizes our residuals and most of the data (~95%) should fall within $$\pm$$2 from our mean.
 Anything greater than 3 is a potential outlier.

 {% highlight python %}
 def check_outliers(residuals, mean_square_error):